rperdomog/to-do-list/README.md

 npm install react-icons --save

 Once the package is installed all icons can be used making an import and calling the element like any react element, for instance

+To import the element

+import { name_Of_Icon } from "react-icons/ai";

+To use icon in jsx structure

 <name_of_icon />